Combining Machine Learning Defenses without Conflicts: Experimental Setup

 \subsection{Datasets and Models}

 We use two image datasets: \texttt{FMNIST} and \texttt{UTKFACE}. \texttt{FMNIST} consists of 28x28 grayscale images of ten clothing types, with 60,000 training and 10,000 testing images.
 We classify these using a two layer CNN with 16 and 32 filters, ReLU activation, and a fully connected layer for ten-class classification. \texttt{UTKFACE} includes 48x48 RGB images, classifying individuals as young (under 30), with 11,852 training and 10,667 testing images.
-It also includes the sex of the individuals as the sensitive attribute.
-Hence, we evaluate group fairness only on \texttt{UTKFACE}.
+It also includes the sex of the individuals as a sensitive attribute.
 We use a VGG16 model with a fully connected layer for binary classification.

+We choose \texttt{FMNIST} since all of the defenses we consider for evaluation (\Snospace\ref{sec:chooseDef}) have used it for evaluation.
+We selected \texttt{UTKFACE} because many defenses effective for \texttt{FMNIST} are likely to be applicable to it as well, given that both are image datasets.
+Also, \texttt{UTKFACE} includes sensitive attributes, making it suitable for \deffair.